The Londonist: This Curry Restaurant Hasn't Changed In 60 Years, And Is All The Better For It

 Time Out: A Home Away from Home, The India Club

 January 24, 2019

 The India Club is one of the city’s most fascinating post-colonial relics: a bar, lounge and Indian restaurant (one of the UK’s oldest) that’s hardly changed in 65 years.
-Last summer it was saved from redevelopment, and this week the National Trust opens an on-site exhibition which explores its history and celebrates the survival of a London institution.
+This week the National Trust opens an on-site exhibition which explores its history and celebrates a London institution.

 Museum Crush: The social history of the Indian diaspora at the India Club

 The National Trust’s A Home Away from Home: The India Club is a site-specific ‘pop-up’ exhibition taking place inside the Strand club that shines a light on this rich social history and showcases the significance of the India Club as an important meeting point and community space.